Cleyrauz/Monopoly_JAVA/README.md

 Create a playing board based on the standard Monopoly board and all related equipment.

 ## User story #2:
-Setup the playing board and equipment to allow between two to ten players.
+Setup the playing board and equipment to allow between two players.

 ## User story #3:
   Allow players to roll the dice and move their characters around the board, clockwise.
 Roll the dice to see who goes first.
 This highest roll begins the game.

 ## User story #4:
-  Create a bank and identify one player to be the banker.
+  Create a bank.
 The bank must be able to manage all the money transactions in the game, and manage property transactions.
 The bank must never run out of money.

 ## User story #5:
   Players can purchase a piece of property when they land on an un-owned parcel.
 The price depends upon the neighborhood.